DIRECT HOLDING OF REAL ESTATE

 Resident individuals

 Under Belgian tax law, the tax treatment of rental income depends on the destination of the real estate: private habitation or professional purposes.
-Rental income received by individuals is subject to personal income tax.
+Income from real estate is subject to personal income tax.

-If the real estate is rented to individuals who use the immovable property for private habitations purposes, personal income tax will be calculated based on the notional rental value (revenue cadastral – kadastraal inkomen), indexed and increased by 40%.
+If the real estate is rented to individuals who use it for private habitation purposes, personal income tax will be calculated based on the cadastral income, indexed and increased by 40%.

-If the real estate is rented out to persons who use the immovable property partly for private purposes and partly for professional purposes and in the registered lease agreement a split-up is made between the use (percentage private vs. professional) and the price, then the individual will be taxed on the actual rent for the part related to the professional use.
-There will also be a pro rata of the indexed notional rental value for the remaining part (related to the private use of the property), increased by 40%.
-In case no split-up is made in the lease agreement, or in case no registered lease agreement is in place, the individual will be taxed on the actual rental income received, decreased with fixed costs up to 40% (as if the home would be used for professional purposes only).
+If the real estate is rented out to persons who use it partly for private purposes and partly for professional purposes and in the registered lease agreement a split-up is made between the use (percentage private vs. professional) and the price, then the individual will be taxed, for the professional part, as the real estate was used for professional purposes.
+For the private part, the individual will be taxed as the real estate was used for private habitation purposes.
+In case no split-up is made in the lease agreement, or in case no registered lease agreement is in place, the individual will be taxed as if the home would be used for professional purposes only.

 If certain conditions are met, mortgage interest, as well as capital amortisations and mortgage protection insurance premiums resulting from a mortgage loan, are deductible for personal income tax purposes or give rise to a tax reduction.
-It should be noted though that these reductions are slowly being abolished.
+It should be noted though that these reductions are slowly being abolished and are no longer possible in many cases (especially in the Brussels Region and in the Flemish Region).

 Non-resident individuals